-We also operate a clinic at Massachusetts General Hospital and at more than 60 shelters and other sites, including St. Francis House, the New England Shelter for Homeless Veterans, Pine Street Inn, and domestic violence shelters and motels that house homeless families.
+We also operate a clinic at Massachusetts General Hospital and at more than 45 other locations, including shelters like St. Francis House, the New England Shelter for Homeless Veterans, & Pine Street Inn, as well as domestic violence shelters and motels that house homeless families.
 Our street team cares for unsheltered patients and those who are newly housed.

 We have collaborative relationships with all of the downtown teaching hospitals and our physicians are on staff at many of them.

 Why: To borrow the words of the Reverend William Sloane Coffin, the late clergyman and peace activist, we should be “concerned most with those that society counted least and put last.”
 BHCHP has been putting that philosophy to work since 1985.

 But there’s a business argument to our work as well.
 Timely, comprehensive health care saves the system money by preventing avoidable emergency room visits and hospitalizations.